 This course examines influences of communication style, context, and culture on relationships.
 It considers verbal and nonverbal, direct and indirect, oral and written communication.
-Foundations of effective communication and healthy relationships, and processes that enhance or detract from these are considered.
-In particular, conflict management and resolution approaches such as mediation are explored.
+Foundations of effective communication and healthy relationships, and processes that

 EDUC 5013 History of Education

 This course surveys, from a national as well as a regional perspective, the development of the Canadian school system from its colonial beginnings until the 1990s.
 The main focus is on the process of curriculum development, the social and cultural contexts in which it occurred, the principles that guided it, and the programs of study that emerged from it.